 Monterrey is a city and metropolitan area that is both the second largest and second most productive in all of Mexico.
 Covering 4757 square miles and being home to more than 5 million people, the range of things do and see is immense, spread over an equally impressive area.

-Monterrey has located in the Santa Catarina Valley, surrounded by mountains such as Cerro de la Silla (Saddle Mountain) and Cerro de la Mitra (Mitra Mountain) make it a great place for adventure lovers.
+Located in the Santa Catarina Valley, Monterrey is surrounded by mountains such as Saddle Mountain and Mitra Mountain make it a great place for adventure lovers.

 Centro De Monterrey is the downtown area of Monterrey and offers everything you would expect of the central point in the city that is home to the largest population in the state.